2. SODA Keywords Guide

 Get Pin Voltage ${Empty} X1.11

-EXCEPT The ECU '' doesn't exist within the XIL Test Environment.
+Should Contain ${error} The ECU '' doesn't exist within the XIL Test Environment.

 END